The analysis presented on the website is based on the data from newest edition (2025).

 Main issues

-• The average time to reimbursement for prostate cancer drugs in the V4 countries is almost 3.3 years.
-The difference between the shortest and the longest mean time to reimbursement among the countries is 2.3 years.
+• The average time to reimbursement for prostate cancer drugs in the V4 countries is 3.1 years.
+The difference between the shortest and the longest mean time to reimbursement among the countries is 2.2 years.

-• The proportion of patients in the target population treated with the selected novel drugs in V4 countries is relatively high - 50-80% of potentially eligible patients in V4 are treated with these options, with a substantial spread the indicator values of about 36%.
+• The proportion of patients in the target population treated with the selected novel drugs in V4 countries varies substantially with only 35-37% of potentially eligible patients treated with these options in Czechia and Hungary and over 60% in Poland and over 90% in Slovakia.

 • All V4 states have a significant population burden in prostate cancer.
 The burden measured by DALYs (disability adjusted life-years) in these countries is however lower than the EU average.